mobilecoinfoundation/mcips/text/0004-recoverable-transaction-history.md

 outputs that they send to another party, and 0x0200 Destination memos on all change outputs, which are all sent to the change subaddress.
 Change outputs should be sent *even* in the case that the change value is zero, in order that there will be a destination memo.

+*Note:* This MCIP describes a memo which has had its size adjusted from 46 to 66 in MCIP #24.
+The changed byte tables are available [here](0024-increase-memo-field-size.md#this-is-an-update-to-4).
 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation